Bus Tour 2019 Kicks Off EcoFarm Conference

 Carin Fortin and Delmar McComb of Blossom’s Biodynamic Farm produce a wide variety of veggies, flowers, animals and herbs, offering a year-round-herb CSA, numerous BD herb tinctures, salves, skin care and teas.
 They sell through farmers markets and online.
 Passionate activists in the BD movement, Blossom's Biodynamic Farm teaches many BD classes.

+PLEASE NOTE: The Bus Tour will not stop at Monkeyflower ranch...however Rebecca King (owner/rancher of Monkeyflower Ranch) will join our tour and give a talk on each bus about her ranching practices during the ride to the three farms on this year's tour.
 Rebecca King of Monkeyflower Ranch produces 7 award winning sheep’s milk cheeses, yogurt and lamb from 100 milking ewes on 40 acres.
 We will meet the sheep, tour the Garden Variety Cheese dairy and cheese plant, taste and purchase her wares.
 The farm is a participant in the California Healthy Soils Program, which is bringing benefits to the farm by building soil health, creating native plant habitat and sequestering carbon dioxide into the soil.

 High Ground Organics

-Jeanne Byrne and Stephen Pederson of High Ground Organics grow strawberries and year round veggies, marketed through their CSA, farmstand, U-Pick berries and farmers market.
+Jeanne Byrne and Stephen Pedersen of High Ground Organics grow strawberries and year round veggies, marketed through their CSA, farmstand, U-Pick berries and farmers market.
 A UC Davis researcher will discuss the ongoing study of beneficial and pest birds found on this and 26 other Central Coast organic strawberry farms.

 "The best farm tour I've been on."